vmware-tanzu/velero/site/content/docs/main/resource-filtering.md

 *Filter objects by namespace, type, or labels.*

+This page describes how to use the include and exclude flags with the `velero backup` and `velero restore` commands.
 Velero includes all objects in a backup or restore when no filtering options are used.

 ## Includes

-Only specific resources are included, excluding all others.
+Only specific resources are included, all others are excluded.

 Wildcard takes precedence when both a wildcard and specific resource are included.

 ### --include-namespaces

+Namespaces to include.
+Default is `*`, all namespaces.

 * Backup a namespace and it's objects.